gr-repo/ai-hello-world/README.md

 1. Click the "..."
 1. Select "Open in Visual Studio Code"
 1. This runs in a container on GitHub Codespaces outside of corporate networks.

+### Development environment before running code
+1. Go to [MySettings](./src/common/my_settings.py) to see what settings are required.
+You can override these manually in the [MySettings](./src/common/my_settings.py) class or setup your environment.
+The default is to pull from GitHub Codespaces dev env.
+1. Run Editable Package Installation
+    1. This makes files under "src" behave as packages so you can import them using
+    1. Open Terminal
+    1. Go to project rool /workspaces/ai-hell-world
+    1. Run "pip install -e ."